-- a custodial sentence, for the (a) offender's dangerous criminal offence. whether or not the sentence is served being concurrently with. or cumulatively on. another custodial sentence for another crime or offence: or - (b) a custodial sentence, for a crime or offence, that is being served cumulatively on a custodial sentence, that has been served, for the offender's dangerous criminal offence, irrespective of when the first-mentioned sentence was imposed; or - a custodial sentence, for another (c) crime or offence, that is being served cumulatively on а custodial sentence referred to in paragraph (b) that has been served, irrespective of when the first-mentioned sentence was imposed;
+- for the (a) a custodial sentence, offender's dangerous criminal offence. whether or not the is sentence being served concurrently with. or cumulatively on. another custodial sentence for another crime or offence: or - (b) a custodial sentence, for a crime or offence, that is being served cumulatively on a custodial sentence, that has been served, for the offender's dangerous criminal offence, irrespective of when the first-mentioned sentence was imposed; or - (c) a custodial sentence, for another crime or offence, that is being served cumulatively on a custodial sentence referred to in paragraph (b) that has been served, irrespective of when the first-mentioned sentence was imposed;